fls-bioinformatics-core/RnaChipIntegrator/docs/outputs.rst

 * ``BASENAME_features_per_peak_summary.txt``
 * ``BASENAME_peaks_per_feature_summary.txt``

-These will only contain the 'top' (i.e. closest) feature/peak pairs.
+These will only contain the 'top' (i.e. closest) feature/peak pairs, with the same columns of data as the 'full' versions of the files.

+.. _xls_file:

 Excel spreadsheet (``--xls``)
 -----------------------------